 - Residential wiremen specialize in home building (this location does not offer residential training).

-- Outside linemen construct and maintain substaions and transmission lines which bring power to our communities (this location does not offer outside linemen training).
+- Outside linemen construct and maintain substations and transmission lines which bring power to our communities (this location does not offer outside linemen training).
 They ensure that electrical power is properly distributed from power plant generation facilities to end-users.
 They are responsible for the installation and maintenance of all types of power transmission and distribution systems for industrial, commercial, and residential markets.

-- Inside Wireman - While the Outside lineman works on the distribution network, bringing power form sources of generation to the customers, the Inside Wireman's job is to distribute and connect the customer's electrical equipment to that power source.
-The Inside Wireman installs and maintains all of the various types of electrical systems found in commercial and industrial faciilities.
-Equipment used may include lighting, receptacles, motors, fire alarm, heating equipment, and systems that control the operation of all of a facility's energy usage.
+- Inside Wireman - While the Outside Lineman works on the distribution network, bringing power from sources of generation to the customers, the Inside Wireman's job is to distribute and connect the customer's electrical equipment to that power source.
+The Inside Wireman installs and maintains all of the various types of electrical systems found in commercial and industrial facilities.
+Equipment used may include lighting, receptacles, motors, fire alarms, heating equipment, and systems that control the operation of all of a facility's energy usage.
 The Inside Wireman installs conduit systems that contain the wire from the motor control centers or panel boards to all of the equipment that uses electricity.
 Those conduits may contain power cables or control cables.
 Many of the conduit systems are exposed and must be installed to exacting standards using neat and workmanlike craftsmanship.
 The work of an Inside Wireman can vary.
-One day they could be installing fire alarm system or security system in a high rise building and the next day he or she could be installing conduit in a ditch on the outside of the building.
-They also install electrical systems in industrial facilities such as chemical plants, power plants, data centers, and cigarette making plants.
+One day they could be installing a fire alarm system or security system in a high rise building and the next day he or she could be installing conduits in a ditch on the outside of the building.
+They also install electrical systems in industrial facilities such as chemical plants, power plants, data centers, and cigarette-making plants.
 Each type of installation has specific electrical needs and systems to support those needs.
 While there are many tasks associated with the Inside Wireman classification, the apprenticeship training provides all of the knowledge necessary.
 The Richmond Electricians' JATC specializes in developing Inside Wiremen.

-What kind of benefits do union electrical journeyworkers and apprentices receive?
+What kind of benefits do union electrical Journeyworkers and apprentices receive?